Independent medical examiners are registered medical practitioners who provide impartial medical assessments in the NSW workers compensation system.

 Fees and invoicing

-Payments for independent medical examinations must be in accordance with the gazetted fees in the Medical Examinations and Reports Fees Order current at the time of assessment.
+Payments for independent medical examinations must be in accordance with the gazetted fees in the relevant fees order below current at the time of assessment:

 - worker's first and last name, and claim number

 - payee details